-- 4.10 If our initial investigation provides evidence of a breach which, in the professional opinion of the Head of Planning, would be likely to receive a recommendation for planning permission to be granted had it been the subject of an application, we will invite the person responsible to submit a retrospective planning application which will be considered on its planning merits.
-If they decline to do so we will report the case to the Council's Development Management Committee who may decide to take no further action. - 4.11 Even if we reach this conclusion, it may still be in the householders' interest to regularise the situation.
-This often becomes a serious issue when they come to sell or remortgage the property as they are often required by the purchasers' solicitor or the lending institution to provide evidence that the requisite permissions have been obtained for all extensions and alterations carried out to the property. - 4.12 If we determine that the unauthorised development or use is clearly unacceptable and contrary to planning policy, we will continue with formal enforcement action using authority delegated to the Head of Planning, and report the proceedings to the Council's Development Management Committee.
+- 4.10 If our initial investigation provides evidence of a breach which, in the professional opinion of the Corporate Planning Manager, would be likely to receive a recommendation for planning permission to be granted had it been the subject of an application, we will invite the person responsible to submit a retrospective planning application which will be considered on its planning merits.
+If they decline to do so we will report the case to the Council's Development Management Committee who may decide to take no further action. - 4.11 Even if we reach this conclusion, it may still be in the interest of the householder or property owner to regularise the situation.
+This often becomes a serious issue when they come to sell or remortgage the property, as they are often required by the purchasers' solicitor or the lending institution to provide evidence that the requisite permissions have been obtained for all extensions and alterations carried out to the property. - 4.12 If we determine that the unauthorised development or use is clearly unacceptable and contrary to planning policy, we will continue with formal enforcement action using authority delegated to the Corporate Planning Manager, and report the proceedings to the Council's Development Management Committee.